atsushieno/vscode-language-review/README.md

 ![Live preview on edits](docs/images/sshot-preview.png)

-- Diagnostic reports on save and preview (using [reviews-prh](https://github.com/vvakame/reviewjs-prh/)).
+- Diagnostic reports on save and preview.
+If you would also like proof-reading helper, use [vscode-prh-extension](https://github.com/prh/vscode-prh-extention).

 ![Diagnostic reports on save and preview](docs/images/sshot-diagnostic.png)